andrei-rusu/cv/rendercv_output/Andrei_Rusu_CV.md

 - Bloomberg Market Concepts (2018): Received certificate for finishing the BMC course, which covers topics in financial markets.
 - 3\textsuperscript{rd} place at the Continental Hackathon Bug Hunt (2018): Traced and fixed data-retrieving bugs in a TomTom navigation platform.
 - 2\textsuperscript{nd} place at the J.P.
 Morgan Intern Hackathon (2017): Developed a data-centric PHP application for a charity organization.
-- Marketing Executive (2016 - 2017): Responsible for the marketing strategy and the digital content of HackaSoton, student society that organizes the annual hackathons at the University of Southampton.
+- Marketing Executive (2016 - 2017): Responsible for the marketing strategy and the digital content of HackaSoton, a student society that organizes the annual hackathons at the University of Southampton.
 # Technologies

 - Languages: Python, Java, MATLAB, JavaScript, C/C++, Smalltalk, Bash, SQL.
-- Software: VS Code, Jupyter, Azure Machine Learning, Google Dialogflow, Android Studio, Pharo, Microsoft 365 (incl.
+- Software: VS Code, Jupyter, Azure Machine Learning, Google Dialogflow, Android Studio, Microsoft 365 (incl.
 Power BI).
+- Databases: MySQL, PostgreSQL, Azure Cosmos DB, MongoDB, Qdrant.